gocn/translator/2019/w16_Go_is_on_a_Trajectory_to_Become_the_Next_Enterprise_Programming_Language.md

 Many of the currently used programming languages (Java, JavaScript, Python, Ruby) were designed before the internet was the ubiquitous computing platform it is today.
 Hence, the standard libraries of these languages provide only relatively generic support for networking that isn’t optimized for the modern internet.
 Go was created a decade ago when the internet was already in full swing.
 Go’s standard library allows creating even sophisticated network services without third-party libraries.
 This prevents the usual problems with third-party libraries:

-- --fragmentation:-- there are always multiple choices implementing the same functionality
+- **fragmentation:** there are always multiple choices implementing the same functionality
-- --bloat:-- libraries often implement more than what they are used for
+- **bloat:** libraries often implement more than what they are used for
-- --dependency hell:-- libraries often depend on other libraries at specific versions
+- **dependency hell:** libraries often depend on other libraries at specific versions
-- --unknown quality:-- third-party code can have questionable quality and security
+- **unknown quality:** third-party code can have questionable quality and security
-- --unknown support:-- development of third-party libraries can stop at any time
+- **unknown support:** development of third-party libraries can stop at any time
-- --unexpected changes:-- third-party libraries are often not as rigorously versioned as standard libraries
+- **unexpected changes:** third-party libraries are often not as rigorously versioned as standard libraries

 [More background](https://research.swtch.com/deps) on this by Russ Cox.